sjdaws/vocal/readme.md

 }
 ```

-But if a user wants to edit an address, we would traditionally need to do this all over again and involve a `UserAddressController` and `UserAddress` model:
+If a user wants to edit an address, we would traditionally need to do this all over again and involve a `UserAddressController` and `UserAddress` model:

 ```php
 public function get($id)